dgomezferro/omid/README.md

 ~~ Omid Team.

 PD.
-We keep this repository to redirect any person interested in Omid to the right place.
+We keep this repository to redirect anyone interested in Omid to the right place.
 The code is accessible (but not updated) on branch 'master'.
 Please visit http://github.com/yahoo/omid